 China in Myanmar

-Understanding Motives and Modes of Intervention in Civil Conflict
+Issue-Specific Interests and Spatial Dynamics of Violence in Civil Conflict